-Applying for an Italian study visa (first semester in Bari, Italy)
+Applying for a French study visa (first semester in Lille, France)

-The first semester of the EMJMD EGEI will be held in Bari (Italy) [not in Xiamen, China].
-Non-EU students selected to study at the University of Bari will need to apply for a student visa at the nearest Italian Embassy/Consulate.
+The first semester of the EMJMD EGEI will be held in Lille (France) in 2023.
+Non-EU students selected to study at the University of Lille will need to apply for a student visa at the nearest French Embassy/Consulate.
 The visa application requirements and processing time can be lengthy, taking anywhere from a few weeks up to several months.

-It is very important that you contact the nearest Italian Embassy for information as early as possible in the application process.
+It is very important that you contact the nearest French Embassy for information as early as possible in the application process.

-Please notice that, before joining our programme, you will only need to apply for one visa only at an Italian Embassy/Consulate, as Italy is the location for your first semester.
-Afterwards, while you’re spending your semester in Italy, you will have the chance to apply for a Belgian one as you’re going to spend your Semester 2 in Ghent, at the Belgian Consulate/Embassy in Italy.
+Please notice that, before joining our programme, you will only need to apply for one visa only at an Embassy/Consulate, as France is the location for your first semester.
+Afterwards, while you’re spending your semester in France, you will have the chance to apply for a Belgian residence permit.

-Web-based visa application on Universitaly.it (only for Non-EU students)
+Web-based pre-enrolment on Universitaly.it (only for Non-EU students)

-For academic year 2021-2022 the visa application procedure is completely web-based.
+The University of Bari is the coordination institution of the EGEI Consortium and all students will be enrolled there for academic year 2023-2024.
 Non-EU students not living in Italy have to pre-enrol using the online platform called UNIVERSITALY.
 You will receive detailed information and support for completing the procedure from the Programme Director.

 Once your pre-enrolment request on Universitaly.it has been approved by the University of Bari Aldo Moro on behalf of the Master EGEI consortium, you will receive a confirmation email.
-After that, you will have to get in contact with the local Italian Diplomatic-consular mission for the visa request process.
 Please note that the university confirmation email does not automatically imply the issue of a study visa.

 Which documents you will need for the pre-enrolment on Universitaly.it?